mrmrcoleman/autocon2_workshop/docs/1_Managing_Networks_The_Hard_Way.md

 > [!TIP]
 >
-> If you'd rather skip the manual steps, this command will prepare your network for the next section:
+> If you'd rather skip the manual steps, this command will prepare your network for the next practical section:
-> `./3_start_network.sh network/2_introducing_intent_based`
+> `./3_start_network.sh network/4.1_discovery_reconciliation`

 First on `clab-autocon2-srl1`